westplainsdev/OsDiscriminator-Factory-Pattern/readme.md

 ## To run the application

-This application was built on DotNet Core 3.1 and uses nothing more than just `System` references so you should be good to run this application on Dotnet Frameworks higher or lower than Core 3.1.1
+This application was built on DotNet Core 3.1 and uses nothing more than just `System` references so you should be good to run this application on Dotnet Frameworks higher than Core 3.1.1.
+If you're wanting to run this application on a different version of the DotNet framework you will need to modify or remove the `UnderstandOOP.csproj` file.

 You should be able to download or fork this repository and run the application via Visual Studio, VS Code or using a non-Microsoft tool such as JetBrains Rider.

 ## Runtime operations

-If you would like to test out the different return messages, just adjust the which `operationsystems` `options` you would like to have set during the execution of the application.
+If you would like to test out the different return messages, just adjust the which `OperationSystems` `Options` you would like to have set during the execution of the application.